 A hobby is usually defined as a pastime

-A hobby is usually something that you really enjoy doing which is not paid work, although people can and do make money
+A hobby is usually something that you really enjoy doing which is not paid work, although people can and do make money from their hobbies.

 As opposed to your work, which you may enjoy, a hobby is something of your own choosing.
 It is something chosen for pleasure and enjoyment.
 They can also provide a lot of fulfillment.